Top Data Science Courses 2020

 Practice resources serve two major purposes:

-You have projects to show to your employers giving you an edge above others.
+You have projects to show your employers, giving you an edge over others.

 Check out our list of 20 project ideas that you can try.